eytan-avisror/ws-simple-pubsub/README.md

 ### Unsubscribe from topic

-Will unsubscribe a client from a given topic.
+`Unsubscribe` operation will unsubscribe a client from a given topic.

 ```json
 {